zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 ## Conclusion

 This article has presented several methods for sampling common types of analytic participating media.
 They are particularly useful for modeling low-frequency variations of density.
 While planetary atmospheres cannot be sampled analytically, the proposed numerical approach works well in practice.
 None of these techniques require voxelization, which allows simulation of various volumetric effects at real-time frame rates.

-## What's Next?

-The second part of the article (published separately) will discuss rendering of spectrally-varying participating media.
-It is an exciting (but challenging) topic, and I look forward to sharing my findings.

 ## Acknowledgments